-Last week I travelled to and from Barcelona in Spain with Ryanair, from Stanstead airport UK.
-This is the second time that I have travelled by plane with hand luggage only.
-I now always go travelling with hand luggage only because of so many benefits to a simple flight.
+Recently, I travelled to and from Barcelona in Spain with Ryanair, from Manchester Airport.
+This is about the 10th time that I have travelled by plane with hand luggage only.
+I now almost always go travelling with hand luggage only (unless it’s a long haul destination such as Thailand or Cambodia) because of so many benefits to a simple flight.

 The first time I travelled hand luggage only was for a long weekend in Paris.
 My recent trip to Barcelona was for one week.
+I’ve been to several cities in Poland with just hand luggage, including Gdansk and Krakow.
 I can clearly see the benefits of hand luggage only.
 The more I do it, the more I like it!

 - No bags to check in, so you can miss the massive queues at the check-in desk and head straight for security.